PiusKevin3/dona/README.md

 Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open  Client app [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open  Server app [http://localhost:5000](http://localhost:5000) to view it in the browser.